Member Organizations

 Legal and Regulatory Environment

-• Overview of Statutory Framework for Accounting and Auditing
+Overview of Statutory Framework for Accounting and Auditing

 In Brunei Darussalam, financial reporting requirements are stipulated for public interest entities (PIEs).

 In October 2016, the BDASC issued an exposure draft on the Brunei Darussalam Accounting Framework and Standards (BDAS) for Non-Public Interest Entities (non-PIEs).
-The existing framework required non-PIEs to prepare financial statements in accordance to the Generally Accepted Accounting Principle in Brunei Darussalam (GAAP in Brunei Darussalam).
+The existing framework required non-PIEs to prepare financial statements in accordance with the Generally Accepted Accounting Principle in Brunei Darussalam (GAAP in Brunei Darussalam).
 The BDASC announced the adoption of the BDAS for non-PIEs with an effective date of January 1, 2018.

-• Regulation of Accountancy Profession
+Regulation of Accountancy Profession

 In accordance with the Accountants Order 2010, the Public Accountants Oversight Committee (PAOC) is responsible for regulating public accountants in Brunei Darussalam, under the oversight of the Ministry of Finance.

-Members of these foreign institutes are required to fulfill initial professional development and continuing professional development (CPD) requirements of their respective institutes.
-In order to offer auditing services, Public Accountants must be a member of the Brunei Institute of Certified Public Accountants (BICPA) and receive a license from the Ministry of Finance’s Revenue Division.
+Members of these foreign institutes are required to fulfill the initial professional development and continuing professional development (CPD) requirements of their respective institutes.
+In order to offer auditing services, public accountants must be a member of the Brunei Institute of Certified Public Accountants (BICPA) and receive a license from the Ministry of Finance’s Revenue Division.
 BICPA’s role is to provide advice and consultation to the PAOC.
 In accordance with its by-laws, BICPA is responsible for setting ethical requirements for its members and may investigate and discipline its non-practicing members.

 Under the Accountants Order 2010, the PAOC is responsible to (i) keep and maintain a register of the public accountants, public accounting corporations, public accounting firms, public accounting limited liability partnerships and such other registers; (ii) consider and, as appropriate, grant or reject all applications for registrations of the above; (iii) inquire into any complaint or any information relating to any professional misconduct on the part of the above and if necessary institute disciplinary proceedings; (iv) conduct or arrange for the conduct of such examinations as it thinks necessary for the purposes of registering public accountants; (v) administer CPD programs for public accountants; and (vi) consult BICPA or such other entity as deemed fit.
 In addition, the PAOC has also established ethical requirements for all professional accountants in the jurisdiction and is also responsible for establishing quality assurance and investigative and disciplinary mechanisms.

-• Audit Oversight Arrangements
+Audit Oversight Arrangements

 There are no independent audit oversight arrangements in Brunei Darussalam.

 In accordance with the Accountants Order 2010, the Public Accountants Oversight Committee (PAOC) is responsible for regulating public accountants in Brunei Darussalam, under the oversight of the Ministry of Finance.
-In order to offer auditing services, Public Accountants must be a member of the Brunei Institute of Certified Public Accountants (BICPA) and receive a license from the Ministry of Finance’s Revenue Division.
-BICPA’s role is to provide advice and consultation to the PAOC.
-In accordance with its by-laws, BICPA is responsible for setting ethical requirements for its members and may investigate and discipline its non-practicing members.
-Prior to renewing a Public Accountant’s license, the PAOC will request a declaration of the individual’s continuing professional development (CPD) hours.
+The PAOC is not a member of the International Forum of Independent Audit Regulators.
+In order to offer auditing services, public accountants must be a member of the Brunei Institute of Certified Public Accountants (BICPA) and receive a license from the Ministry of Finance’s Revenue Division.
+The roles and responsibilities of the PAOC and BICPA are described in the Regulation section.

-• Professional Accountancy Organizations
+Professional Accountancy Organizations

 Adoption of International Standards

-• Quality Assurance
+Quality Assurance

 Current Status: Not Adopted

-• International Education Standards
+International Education Standards

 Current Status: Partially Adopted

-• International Standards on Auditing
+International Standards on Auditing

 Current Status: Not Adopted